So I purchased a new tent last week for a multitude of reasons:

 The scene was pretty chill in our camp area- I suspect because it was the rustic sites and also the public beach wasn’t open yet so I think that kept traffic down.
 We woke up eeeearly Memorial Monday and went for a long run with the dogs around the bluffs and cliffs surrounding the lake and found some awesome spots to cliff dive- more on that later this summer😄😁

-So this weekend, Micah and I loaded up the pups, rented a sand board and headed out to the Sand Dunes!
+So this weekend, we loaded up the pups, rented a sand board and headed out to the Sand Dunes!

 The park is about two hours away so we packed our camel backs and some snacks and hit the road about 7am.
-We brought our own trail mix (almonds, peanuts, raisins, dried cranberries), fresh strawberries, string cheese and butter biscuits.
+I brought my own trail mix (almonds, peanuts, raisins, dried cranberries), fresh strawberries, string cheese and butter biscuits.
 Lucky for us the dogs drink out of the camel backs so they’re perfect hiking buddies.

 Anyway- I’ve never been great on a board (can’t snowboard, can’t skateboard), but I was able to stay mostly upright and have a wicked time out there.
 We were on the dunes for about 5 hours, including some rest stops along the river: